Kecbm/blog-application/README.md

 - Create an application: `python manage.py startapp blog`

+- Ente in the shell: `python manage.py shell`

 ## Annotations

 ### Chapter 1

+page 18
+    - The indexes get to the database more efficient queries
+    - Whithout indexes, the database will have to scan all the rows to find the data

 Page 14
     - Init the application Blog creating a POST model